 The presentation of the facts of a case in court before a judge (bench trial) or a judge and jury (jury trial), ending with a decision about the defendant's guilt.

-A conclusion by a Grand Jury that a case should be tried.
+A conclusion by a Grand Jury that the State has probable cause to proceed to trial.

 The decision by a judge or jury.

 A person who has a crime happen to him or suffers a loss as the result of a crime.

 Someone whose role it is to help those who are victims of crime, family members of victims of crime, and witnesses to crime.
 A victim assistant may be a paid professional of a governmental or private agency or a volunteer.